 An easy definition of unconscious bias is when you unintentionally exclude (and often offend) someone.
 Unconscious bias in job postings includes using text or media that excludes someone.

 When you exclude someone you both narrow your candidate pool and damage your employer brand.
-If you’re in charge you might even get fired.
+If you’re in charge you might even get sued or fired.